simulators and laboratories

 Cadets can simulate the operation of high pressure steam boiler plants, operate marine propulsion slow speed diesel engine rooms, or gas turbine propulsion plants.
 The lab also offers other unique engineering software programs used by our cadets to model, test, and design engineering system components.

 Cadets see an opened-up, large-scale LM 2500 gas turbine compressor and combustion engine to fully understand the rotating components and precision clearances.
 A smaller fully operational gas turbine engine uses kerosine for fuel and spins at 80,000 rpm.

-Cadets learn to operate a lathe machine and the state-of-the-art CDC machines, as well as develop their programming and too set-up skills in this lab.
+Cadets learn to operate a lathe machine and the state-of-the-art CNC machines, as well as develop their programming and tool set-up skills in this lab.

 The Wartsilla Tug Simulator provides Marine Transportation students with excellent tools for both ship assistant training tasks and professional training in tug and barge operations, including simulation training in mooring operations (ship-to-ship and ship-to-pier); anchoring operations; and tug and towing operations.

 Our Welding Lab allows cadets the ability to learn the intricacies of various welding processes.
 Students learn how to stick weld (SMAW), TIG weld (Tungsten Inert Gas), MIG weld (Metal Inert Gas), Oxy/Acetylene Weld and Braze, and use Plasma Cutters.
 Students practice developing skills in flat, horizontal, vertical, and the overhead welding process.